ianmcgregor/webaudio-demo/README.md

 ### Multi-Track

-Playing four synced audio tracks, with controls to mute or change gain of each track.
+Play four synced audio tracks, with controls to mute or change gain of each track.

 ### Panner Node